-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which includes the schedule of contributions and budgetary comparison information for the General Fund.
-This required supplementary information can be found on pages 33 through 34 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain supplementary information, which includes the schedule of contributions, combining statements, and budgetary comparison information for each fund.
+This supplementary information can be found on pages 32 through 40 of this report.